bls/node-yafp/README.md

 * Only pay for what you use: if you use stream transforms, no buffering will occur
 * SSL support via [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication "Server Name Indication")
 * Can chain to an upstream proxy (e.g. Burp Proxy)
-* Supports ws:// and wss:// WebSockets.
+* Supports ws:// and wss:// WebSockets and will tunnel them through upstream proxies as well
 * Transparently handles chunked encoding, can decompress requests and responses with middleware
 * Strongly typed, with TypeScript definitions